Consensual relationship impacting team opportunities

 Dr Clark frequently invites Dr Lee to carry out workplace-based assessments and supervised procedures but seems reluctant to encourage other trainees to get involved.
 This causes resentment amongst team members, with one core trainee complaining that they are struggling to meet their portfolio requirements for core procedures, as Dr Clark excludes them from certain cases in favour of Dr Lee.

 - Consensual and reciprocated sexual attraction and relationships between colleagues are not sexual misconduct; however, it is important that professional boundaries are maintained in the workplace.
-And the relationship – or end of the relationship – has no adverse impact on clinical practice or team environments.
+And the relationship – or end of the relationship – has no adverse impact on clinical practice or team environments (Maintaining personal and professional boundaries, paragraph 18 and 19).